 Whitfield's comments reflected a more widely held concern that, as better formulas for feeding made it possible to keep illegitimate babies alive without their mothers, the babies would be separated from them and the mothers would escape their responsibilities.
 This explains a wide spread preference for homes that kept mother and baby together.

+In June 1910 the Glen Dhu Babies' Home moved from its original location in Glen Dhu to a new premises in Albion Street, Invermay, as it was felt that the original premises were an unhealthy place for babies.
 When Glen Dhu closed in 1911, it was probably because of lack of funds.
 Bad publicity and the view that mothers and babies should be kept together may have led to a fall in donations.

 We do not currently have any records linked to this organisation, but records may exist.
 The Find & Connect Support Service can help people who lived in orphanages and children's institutions look for their records.

 You can also find out more by visiting Other important records.

 23 May 2018

 Cite this: https://www.findandconnect.gov.au/guide/tas/TE00243